platformsh/platformsh-docs/src/security/gdpr.md

-# GDPR Overview page
+---
+title: "GDPR Overview Page"
+sidebarTitle: "GDPR"
+weight: 1
+toc: false
+description: |
   Platform.sh has taken numerous steps to ensure GDPR compliance.
+---

 As part of our measures we have implemented the following: